Stay up to date.

 Tell us what you think!
 Data collection at Happy Valley All-Abilities Park To provide meaningful experiences for your family, the local community, and beyond, Happy Valley Parks and Recreation is hopeful you will help provide some feedback about the All-Abilities Playground at Happy Valley Park.
 As a National Demonstrate Site, this play area represents evidence-based ...Keep reading

 Got illegal fireworks?

 Got illegal fireworks?
 In efforts to reduce safety hazards and keep illegal fireworks off our community streets, the Happy Valley Police is once again hosting a NO QUESTIONS ASKED fireworks turn in program.
 No shame, no judgment, no problem!
 Dates: Tuesday (6/28), Wednesday (6/29), and Thursday (6/30) Time: 8am-5pm Location: Happy Valley Community Policing Center ...Keep reading

 Are you proud to be a resident of Happy Valley?
 There are many reasons to enjoy living in this community.
 With our beautiful parks, meandering trails, well-maintained streets, safe neighborhoods, and attractive commercial centers, Happy Valley is a wonderful place to call home.
 Much of the look and feel of the city took decades of thoughtful planning and steadfast leadership to instill development standards that reflect the community values.

-Since its incorporation as a city in 1965, Happy Valley has grown from a rural area with a population of approximately 300 people to a thriving suburb of over 21,000 residents.
-Happy Valley is one of the fastest growing cities and has one of the highest median family incomes in Oregon.
-We are proud of our heritage and excited for the future ahead.
+Since its incorporation as a city in 1965, Happy Valley has grown from a rural area with a population of approximately 300 people to a thriving suburb of over 25,000 residents.